Turkish Straits: Geography

-As maritime waterways, the Turkish Straits connect various seas along the Eastern Mediterranean, the Balkans, the Near East, and Western Eurasia.
+As maritime waterways, the Turkish Straits connect various seas along the Eastern Mediterranean, the Balkans, and West Asia.
 Specifically, the Straits allows maritime connections from the Black Sea all the way to the Aegean and Mediterranean Seas, the Atlantic Ocean via Gibraltar, and the Indian Ocean through the Suez Canal, making them crucial international waterways, in particular for the passage of goods coming in from Russia.

 Satellite image of the Bosphorus, taken from the International Space Station in April 2004.
 The body of water at the top is the Black Sea, the one at the bottom is the Sea of Marmara, and the Bosphorus is the winding vertical waterway that connects the two.
 The western banks of the Bosphorus constitute the geographic starting point of the European continent, while the banks to the east are the geographic beginnings of the continent of Asia.
 The city of Istanbul is visible along both banks.

 The Turkish Straits are made up of the following waterways;